RiceCrispyy/d2-prebl-explorer-info/README.md

 AI Disclaimer:
 AI was used in the creation of this project.
 More details will be provided upon release.
 If you are not comfortable with the use of AI in programming projects beware.

+AI was NOT used to create any art or writing.
+Only for RE, development and documentation purposes.
+All AI work that will be publicly released is reviewed by a human.
+AI is a tool and the user is responsible for the results it produces.

 ## Credits:
 > if you are in here and want to put a social media link contact me
 >